Point in Time Count

 When is training?

-Training will be provided online this year.
-All volunteers will be sent a link to the training video on January 22.
+Training will be provided in person and online.
+All volunteers will be sent a link to the training video in January.
 Please note that those who are new volunteers will be paired with someone who has participated before This will help with any questions you have.
 The training video will be sent to the email address provided when you signed up.

 What is the Point in Time Count